aarshparashar/flask-ecr-ecs/README.md

     - Go to GitHub repo -> Settings -> New repository secrets, and save Access and Secret Keys.

 13. **AWS ECR Setup**
-    - In AWS ECR, create a private repository.
+    - In AWS ECR, create a private repository with vulnerability scanning enabled for image scans.

 14. **Configure ECR Repository in GitHub Actions**
     - Mention the ECR repository name in `main.yml` for push by GitHub Actions.